Fohalvutlun/Fohalvutlun/README.md

 - Java
 - Prolog (which i found really refreshing!)

-I've also messed with:
-- Squeak (Smalltalk)
-- MATLAB
-- C# quite a while ago

 I've played with other stuff but no projects here reflect that.

 As of the moment i'm trying to wrap my head around DDD & Rober Martin's "Clean Architecture", not the model itself, but the concepts that he echoes through his book about maintanbility: